racheloffline/eat-together-sample/README.md

    ```jsx
    npm install
    ```
-   for mac users use yarn instead:
+   for mac users who are unable to use npm, use yarn instead:
    ```
    npm install --global yarn
    yarn install